mukishrita/-rita-final-week-BC-UG/README.md

 The repo containes a command line application.

 Instructions:
+1. Download python 3
+2. Install a virtual environment http://docs.python-guide.org/en/latest/dev/virtualenvs/
+3. setup a virtual environment in the folder containing your project
+3. install docopt in the same path http://docopt.org/

-1 Set path to the directory containing the unzipped file 2 enter "python main.py --interactive"
+4. changed directory in command line or a respective terminal to the directory containing the unzipped file
+5. enter "python main.py --interactive"